Chiral oscillations in the non-relativistic regime: Flavor mixing and chiral oscillations in non-relativistic regime

 \section{Flavor mixing and chiral oscillations in non-relativistic regime}

-We now describe the effects of chiral oscillations in non-relativistic neutrino mixing.
+We now study the effects of chiral oscillations in non-relativistic neutrino mixing.
 The state of a neutrino of flavor $\alpha$ at a given $t$ is given by the superposition of mass states:

 where $U$ is the mixing matrix, and $\ket{\psi_{m_i} (t)}$ are the bispinors describing the temporal evolution of the mass eigenstate $\ket{\nu_i}$ with mass $m_i$ \cite{Bernardini:2004epjc,Bernardini:2005prd}.
 The state at $t=0$ reads